clokep/clokep.github.io/content/articles/javascript-typed-arrays-pain.rst

 ############################
 :date: 2012-11-28 23:11
 :author: Patrick Cloke
-:tags: IM, Instantbird, Mozilla, OSCAR, Thunderbird, Wat
+:tags: Instantbird, Mozilla, OSCAR, Thunderbird, Wat
 :slug: javascript-typed-arrays-pain

 If you've ever tried to deal with binary data in JavaScript you know